Hammerspoon/hammerspoon/READMELATER.md

    Note: you don't need to install every module, since some of them have lower-level ones as dependencies, i.e. installing mjolnir-hotkey automatically installs mjolnir-keycodes, etc.

-4. Create `~/.mjolnir/init.lua`, and require these modules:
+4. Create `~/.mjolnir/init.lua`, and at the top, require the modules you installed, i.e. like this:

    ~~~lua
    mj.application = require "mj.application"